egemenmermer/EVA/README.md

 ### Agent (Python)
 - FastAPI for API endpoints
-- Llama-2 for language processing
+- OpenAI for language processing
 - Sentence Transformers for embeddings
 - FAISS for similarity search
 - PyTorch for machine learning